rohangoel96/Basic-Web-Browser/README.md

 #Web Browser in JAVA
-- Created a basic web browser from scratch to start learning networking.
+- Created a basic web browser from scratch to start learning GUI and networking.